pstoops/ssh_controls/README.md

 * supports a **Master→Slave→Client** model so that information can be propagated within more complex LAN set-ups.

-* **shields** public keys from owners/users on client systems: SSH Controls requires the standard `sshd_config` to be reconfigured with an alternate path for the `AuthorizedKeysFile` setting so that public keys are stored in common location which cannot be manipulated by the owners of the public keys.
+* can **shield** public keys from owners/users on client systems: SSH Controls may require the standard `sshd_config` to be reconfigured with an alternate path for the `AuthorizedKeysFile` setting so that public keys are stored in common location which cannot be manipulated by the owners of the public keys.
 This allows for more administrative control and better security.

 * performs operations with **least privileges**: copy/distribute operations are performed with a low-privileged account.
 Only the actual key updates requires super-user privileges which need to be configured via SUDO.